DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-28 Meeting Notes.md

 	- Shouldn't it be like a magical void or something
 	- Rn its giving "night sky"
 	- aurora borealis
+	- If we do this, we need more open levels and windows

 ### Out-of-engine Updates